Aug

 Front Range Forum goes to the Opera

-The Foothills Activity Center is the venue for our second filmed opera production playing on Wednesday, March 19th.
+The Senior Center’s Twinberry Auditorium is the venue for our opera production playing on Wednesday, October 15th.
 Doors open at 1:30 pm, the opera starts at 2:00 pm.
 A facilitator will provide a brief introduction to the opera before the film begins.

 View Event →